 Dilated eyes – red eyes – glazed eyes

 Do your son’s or daughter’s eyes look funny?
 Are the pupils extra large or extra small?
 Does your child wear sunglasses even at night and say he is just trying to look cool?
-A person’s eyes show the effects of the drugs he is using.
-If you think your child is experimenting with drugs, watch his or her eyes.
+A person’s eyes show the effects of the poor choices he is using.
+If you think your child is experimenting with poor choices, watch his or her eyes.
 Are they red all the time?
 Glazed?
-If so, there’s a good chance your child is using drugs.
+If so, there’s a good chance your child is using poor choices.

 Sudden bursts of anger

 Has your child developed a violent side?
 Is he prone to sudden, uncontrollable fits of anger?
 This doesn’t have to mean physically violent (though that is often the case) but can also be a teen who is always yelling or threatening people.
-Any of these things should be a warning sign to you that your child could be experimenting with alcohol or drugs.
+Any of these things should be a warning sign to you that your child could be experimenting with poor choices.

 Dramatic mood swings

 Does your child seem very happy one day, then terribly depressed the next day?
 Do your child’s emotions go up and down constantly?
-This is often confused with ‘normal’ teenage behavior, but it can also be an obvious sign of drug abuse.
+This is often confused with ‘normal’ teenage behavior, but it can also be an obvious sign of poor choices.
 Don’t simply write it off.